dan-michell/nutribud-backend/README.md

 The frontend React application requires this backend server to be running to work correctly as it uses http://localhost:8080 as the API link in the development environment variables.

+## Database Schema

 ## Server Endpoints

-## Database Schema

-### Logging In
+### Logging In and Out

-The `/login` endpoint handles adding an existing user's id to the sessions table along with the cookie session id.
+The `/login` endpoint handles adding an existing user's id to the sessions table along with the cookie session id, deleting a user from the sessions table as well as verifying a user is logged in.

+#### Logging In

-This is done with the POST HTTP Method to the /scores endpoint.
+Logging in is done with the POST HTTP Method to the `/login` endpoint.

 The body of the POST request must contain: